Happy Earth Day weekend. Monday, April 22nd is Earth Day. In celebration and recognition, we welcome you to our special Earth Day 2019 episode.

 Program Guide Episode 21

-You can listen to this episode via the link below and follow along with the program guide or subscribe to our podcast where ever you listen to your podcasts.
+You can listen to this episode via the link above and follow along with the program guide or subscribe to our podcast where ever you listen to your podcasts.

 0:00 Introduction to Episode 21 and Dr. Ralph Izzo, Chairman, President and CEO of PSEG